BENEFACTORAUTO/BENEFACTORAUTO/README.md

- Hi I go by benefactor/feather or neil
- I'm in multiple fandoms
+ Hi I go by alot of names, call me by my display for now^-^ I'm in multiple fandoms

 - You can reach me from my discord